project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 ### Note

-A concensus within the CHIP organization was reached to move from Make/Automake to the GN/Ninja build system.
+A consensus within the CHIP organization was reached to move from Make/Automake to the GN/Ninja build system.
 As a result we are no longer supporting Make inside the lock-app example.
 While the Makefile can stil be used to compile the example, the output binary will be lacking key features (e.g. OpenThread).